MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Object reference

 Within a TMDL document, there are situations where you need to reference an object from another object, like with partitions.
 An object reference should be by name.
-If the name includes an alphanumeric or underscore character, it should be enclosed in quotes.
+If the name contains any characters other than alphanumeric or an underscore character, it must be enclosed in quotes.
 For example:

-- `Partition_sales_2023`
+- `partition_sales_2023`
 - `'partition sales – 2023'`
-- ``partition "sales – 2023"'` (In TOM, this reference would be `"partition 'sales – 2023'"`)
+- `'partition ''sales – 2023'''` (In TOM, this reference would be `partition 'sales – 2023'`)

 If needed to reference a fully qualified name, TMDL uses *dot* notation to reference an object from another object, as shown here: